Skip to contents

 Arguments

-Input POINT, MULTIPOINT, POLYGON, or MULTIPOLYGON simple features
+Input POINT or POLYGON simple features

-name of character column specifying groups to calculate individual median centers for
+column name(s) specifying groups to calculate individual mean centers for

 numeric threshold determining when an estimate improvement is sufficiently small enough to stop iterating (smaller = slower, but more precision)